 Semantic Search for your Magento or Shopify e-Commerce – Do you need it?

 Semantic search according to Wikipedia is “Semantic search seeks to improve search accuracy by understanding the searcher’s intent and the contextual meaning of terms as they appear in the searchable dataspace, whether on the Web or within a closed system, to generate more relevant results.
 Semantic search systems consider various points including the context of search, location, intent, a variation of words, synonyms, generalized and specialized queries, concept matching and natural language queries to provide relevant search results”.

 In the world of e-commerce do you need it? or at what Site Traffic do you need to think of Semantic search to get the best ROI.
 To get to this number, let’s do some quick math evaluating the millions of search queries we process every month at Tagalys.
 Tagalys is a product & attribute search engine, hence anything that is semantic will not yield search results.
 This means every semantic search query will show in the Tagalys “No results search report” in addition to product search queries that yielded no results.

-Typically less than 10 out of 100 search queries results in a “No results” message from Tagalys.
+Typically less than 10 out of 100 search queries result in a “No results” message from Tagalys.
 Across these 8-9 queries, are searches tied to products that are not in stock, not sold by the store.
 Fixing these addresses about 90% of all “No search results”.
 1 query is usually tied to the visitor engagement like asking about their order status, promo codes, store location.
 This can be fixed by Tagalys Search URL redirects, which helps improve your visitor experience and may not directly translate into revenue.